joshmarinacci/webxr-workshops/physics/README.md

 ```
-And add this to the collide event handler to update the score
-whenever the count changes.
+And add this to the collide event handler (just below the `if` statement) to update the score whenever the count changes:

 ```html
 $("#score").setAttribute('text','value',count)